lcranf/MyMvcSample/README.markdown

 **Controller Layer**

 A controller will be scaffolded with a reference to it's corresponding Service class.
 This helps keep the controller Thin and free of any clutter not related to it's navigational responsibilities.
-A base example of scaffolded controller is below:
+A base example of a scaffolded controller is below:

     public class OrderController : BaseController
     {